 Thank you to the numerous individuals and agencies who helped develop and inform the Official Community Plan.
-The Plan was developed in consultation with residents, business owners, stakeholders of Popkum- Bridal Falls, as well as a group of resident volunteers who formed the Plan Review Team.
+The Plan was developed in consultation residents, business owners and stakeholders of Popkum- Bridal Falls.
 Representatives of the Cheam First Nation and Stó:lō governments were consulted in the development of the Plan.
 In addition, representatives from the Agricultural Land Commission, City of Chilliwack, School District Number #33, Ministry of Transportation and Infrastructure, BC Parks and other governments and agencies provided valuable input.